istvan-ujjmeszaros/touchspin-react-example/README.md

 ```

 Open the printed URL (default `http://localhost:5173/`) to try the number spinners.
 The example wires both controlled and uncontrolled components and imports the vanilla renderer CSS.

+> Need to test unpublished bits?
+Swap the `@touchspin/react` dependency in `package.json` back to a local `file:` reference and rebuild the sibling `touchspin-react` package before installing.

 ## Scripts